Governance Documents

 The interpretation, revision, amendment, and specific application of this Policy are the responsibility of the Policy Committee.
 Refer to the Policy Approval & Publication Policy at CP 2001.

 Employees are responsible for understanding the Code and the various policies that apply to their position and their employment with the Company.
-Individual policies can be found on the Company’s intranet site “Insite.”
-Any employee who is unable to determine whether there is a policy pertinent to their job or their situation should contact their manager, Human Resources, or the Legal Department.
+Individual policies can be found in the Company’s Employee handbook.
+Any employee who is unable to determine whether there is a policy pertinent to their job or their situation should contact their manager or their Human Resources Business Partner.

 All new hires are required to certify that they have read, understand, and will comply with the Code.
 Moreover, all employees are required to certify adherence annually to the Code (SOX Control CE.08).

 Any individual who is subject to the Code and wants to engage in conduct prohibited by the code must seek a waiver prior to engaging in the conduct.
 Any employee who engages in conduct in violation of this Code and has not previously obtained a waiver will be subject to appropriate discipline.
-Only the Board of Directors or a designated committee of independent directors may grant waivers to an executive officer, financial executive or member of the Company's Board of Directors.
+Only the Board of Directors or a designated committee of independent directors may grant waivers to an executive officer, financial executive, or member of the Company's Board of Directors.
 Any such waiver granted to an officer or member of the Board of Directors must be disclosed on a timely basis as required by law.
-Other individuals may request a waiver by sending an email to Compliance@choosemedifast.com.
+Other individuals should request a waiver by reaching out to the Legal Department.
 Only an affirmative response constitutes a waiver.
 In general, the granting of waivers is discouraged.

 It is critical that we all take responsibility for ensuring that the standards set forth in this Code go beyond mere words and are translated into action.
 This means that if a violation comes to an employee’s attention, the employee is required to take action.
 Ignoring the situation is a way of contributing to the unethical situation.
 Therefore, each employee has the responsibility to report unethical behavior to any or all of the following: